When you enable the display of signal label propagation for output signals of the blocks listed in Blocks That Support Signal Label Propagation:

 The Signal Properties dialog box for a signal indicates whether that signal supports signal label propagation.
 The Show propagated signals parameter is available only for blocks that support signal label propagation.
 For details, see Display Propagated Signal Labels.

-To display a propagated signal label:
+To display a propagated signal label for an individual signal:

 Right-click the signal for which you want to display a propagated signal label and select Properties.